MajedAlsehli/sentinel-ai-capstone/README.md

 Sentinel AI is an agentic cybersecurity investigation workflow for suspicious emails, URLs, IP addresses, and file hashes.
 An LLM supervisor selects a specialist; that specialist chooses and executes real tools; Hybrid RAG adds stable incident-response guidance; a structured analyzer produces a cautious verdict; and LangGraph pauses before an approved report is persisted.

+The repository includes both an executed evidence notebook for grading and a polished Streamlit investigation console for product demonstration.
+Both surfaces call the same workflow; the dashboard does not replace the rubric evidence or hide a second implementation.

 The project was completed under an SDAIA Academy training programme.
 See the [SDAIA Academy GitHub organization](https://github.com/SDAIAAcademy).

 ## Why this project exists